davidmdugger/denver-developer-depot/README.md

-Denver Devoloper Depot (DDD) is a web app to connect Denver's Developers with each other to share their experience, learn new skills, or just have conversations about technology.
+Denver Devoloper Depot (DDD) is a social networking web app to connect Denver's Developers.

-DDD is full stack application using node.js, Express, and mongoDB on the backend, and React on the the frontend.
+It was built from scratch using node.js, Express, mongoDB, and React with Redux for state management.

+Version one is complete and can be viewed at: https://lovely-carlsbad-caverns-38357.herokuapp.com/

+Please note, that the server will need to be rebooted when you first access the app.
+Thus, it may take up to 60 seconds to load.

 This code base uses the prettier extension for uniform code.

-# Backend Dependencies
+# H2 Backend Dependencies

-The server runs on port 8000.
+The server runs on port 8000 if you clone the project.

 This project uses Babel to transpile ES6 to ES5.